Pocoya/Games/SudokuSolver/README.md

 SudokuSolver
-made by Morteza Rezaei and Johannes Gerding
+made by Morteza Rezaei and @johannesgerding